 stdout.
 Perhaps this has been fixed in a more recent version of Bazel.

 INFO: Invocation ID: b03a9e49-ba0f-46bb-a232-43cf82087212 Loading: Loading: 0 packages loaded Analyzing: target //src:main (0 packages loaded, 0 targets configured) INFO: Analysed target //src:main (0 packages loaded, 0 targets configured).
 INFO: Found 1 target...
 [0 / 1] [-----] BazelWorkspaceStatusAction stable-status.txt Target //src:main up-to-date: bazel-bin/src/main INFO: Elapsed time: 0.062s, Critical Path: 0.00s INFO: 0 processes.
 INFO: Build completed successfully, 1 total action INFO: Build completed successfully, 1 total action

 Since the build was successful we should be able to run the main binary and see a message stating that Libsodium has been initialized.

 going to initialize Libsodium, wish me luck ////////////////////////////////////////////////////// // W00t! the Libsodium library has been initialized // //////////////////////////////////////////////////////

 --verbose_failures --sandbox_debug optional flags to the build command.

 Thanks to the rules_foreign_cc project adding Libsodium as a dependency was easy.
-For GNU configure/make Autotools based projects with foreign dependencies of their own additional work would be needed.
+For projects based on GNU configure/make Autotools that have foreign dependencies of their own, additional work would be needed.
 Also, keep in mind that the project is experimental and is unlikely to maintain backwards compatibility until it is deemed stable.
 I hope that you found this post useful.